bokeh/bokeh/sphinx/source/docs/tutorial/tools.rst

     output_file("toolbar.html")
     TOOLS=[BoxSelectTool(), HoverTool()]
-    # create a new plot with the toolbar below

     p = figure(plot_width=400, plot_height=400, title=None, tools=TOOLS)

     p.circle([1,2,3,4,5], [2,5,8,2,7], size=10)

     show(p)

 Setting Tool Visuals
 --------------------

 Hover Tool
 ''''''''''

 The hover tool is a passive inspector tool.
 It is generally on at all times, but can be configured in the inspector’s menu associated with the toolbar.

 The hover tool displays informational tooltips whenever the cursor is directly over a glyph.
 The data to show comes from the glyph’s data source, and what is to be displayed is configurable through a tooltips attribute that maps display names to columns in the data source, or to special known variables.

 Field names starting with “@” are interpreted as columns on the data source.
 Field names starting with “$” are special, known fields.
-For more information about those fields can be found on the :class:`HoverTool <bokeh.models.tools.HoverTool>` reference.
+For more information about those fields can be found on the |hovertool| reference.

 Here is an example of how to configure and use the hover tool: